 Each year from 1984 to 1994, Walker received a Popular Award by the American Society of Composers, Authors, and Publishers (ASCAP).
 In 1989 she received the Arts Partnership Award from the Chemung Valley Arts Council.
 In 1994 the Girl Scouts of America honored her together with Astronaut Eileen Collins as “Women of Excellence Today.”

 The music for four of Walker’s albums has been published in book form, and in August 1993, Friendship Press published A World of Children’s’ Songs, a collection of more than 100 children’s songs edited by Walker.
 In November of 1996, Paulist Press released The Best of Mary Lu Walker.
 The collection of 24 songs on CD or cassette was culled from six children’s albums recorded from 1973 to 1989.
 Her classic album, Middle Age Middle Class Mama Songs, was re-released as a CD in 1999.

 Mary Lu was married to Don Walker from 1951 until his death in 2017.
 Together, they raised eight children in South Corning, NY.
 Their son Luke, died in 2016.
-Mary Lu has thirteen grandchildren and two great-grandchildren.
+Mary Lu died in 2021 with thirteen grandchildren and three great-grandchildren.

 Mary Lu Walker is shown with elementary school children in Lviv, Ukraine.

-Copyright © 2019 Mary Lu Walker - All Rights Reserved.
+Copyright © 2021 Butterfly Productions - All Rights Reserved